 - Avoid sitting at a desk or in an office.

-- Have job security realizing your position can’t be outsourced.
+- Have job security being sure your position can’t be outsourced.

-- Be your own boss and own your own prosperous business.
+- Be your own boss and run your own successful business.

-Career Explorer noted that technicians who can work with tablets, electronics and troubleshooting will be in large demand as equipment evolves.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment updates.

 Another advantage of working in HVAC is little to no student debt.